animedaisuki/Doctrina/readme.rst

 (If you try to log in with this account in your localhost or other remote server, it may not work except you set up our database we provided above)

 1.How to Watch video/document
+1.How to Create A New Course and Upload Your Teaching Resource

+(Note: for document file, the format must be PDF; for video file, the format must be MP4)

+login->create new course -> drag your file to each week’s drop zone (right side for documents, left side for videos)

+2.How to Watch video/document
  Click course img or card you want to watch -> start learning -> click view icon

-2.How to Create A New Course and Upload Your Teaching Resource

 3.Login/Sign Up
   Click login/signUp(at right top of the view port)